How Much Do Dental Assistants Make?

 2. State-by-State Comparison

-Salaries for dental assistants can vary significantly from state to state.
-Here are some examples of average annual salaries for dental assistants in different states:
+Salaries for dental assistants can vary widely across states.
+Here are some examples of average annual salaries:

 • California: $44,940